This post is written by Hannah Henthorne, convention services assistant for Experience Columbus.

 You find yourself with an hour between seminars at the Convention Center, or trying to kill time before a Clippers game.
 You’re either hungry or just want to stretch your legs.
 A solution exists for both.
 The North Market is a quick, across-the-street saunter for the gastronomically adventurous and amblers alike.
 Independent merchants offering the freshest of produce, meats, cheese, and artisan breads sit adjacent to hometown favorites like Jeni’s Ice Creams or Katzinger’s Delicatesen.
 Additionally housed in the one room market are culinary creations from around the world, allowing the North Market to offer a plethora of options for any palate.

 Have a little more time?
 Stroll north into the Short North Arts District or wander west down Nationwide Boulevard.
 Either direction will provide the pedestrian plenty of dining options.
 The Short North, a quick walking distance from the Convention Center, is strewn with restaurants and unique boutiques.
 Local restauranteur Cameron Mitchell has planted several options such as The Pearl, Marcella’s, and newcomer The Guild House.
-The Arena District provides even more: check out the Mexi-chic Nada, pizzas and pints at Boston’s, brews at Gordon Biersch, or surly staff at Dick’s Last Resort.
+The Arena District provides even more: check out the Mexi-chic Nada, pizzas and pints at Boston’s, or brews at Gordon Biersch.
 Need some green space to gallop through?
 Nestled amidst urban buildings sit two lush local parks: Goodale Park in the Short North and McFerson Commons in the Arena District.

 Enough time for an even fuller-bodied experience in Columbus?
 Take on the Columbus Coffee Trail or Ale Trail.
 These city-wide scavenger hunts offer the visitor an opportunity to try a specialized trail that showcases local coffee or beer hangouts.
 Complete just four stops at participating locations and win some Cbus swag.
 Booklets can be picked up and redeemed at the Arena District and Convention Center Experience Columbus Visitor Centers.